CodingTarik/MathPlan/README.md

    ```bash
    db.sequelize.sync({force: true})
    ```
    in app.js.
-Otherwise, the database still works with the old scheme and errors might occure. **CAREFULL, this will delete all entries in the database.**
+Otherwise, the database still works with the old scheme and errors might occur. **WARNING: this will delete all entries in the database.**
    Do not forget to redo this change after you have started the application once (if you want to keep your database content).
    For sqlite, you can alternatively simply delete the sqlite file in your file manager (please not while running the application).